jordansissel/fpm/docs/installing.rst

 .. warning::
   This section may be imperfect due to the inconsistencies across OS vendors

 fpm is written in Ruby, you'll need to provide Ruby.
 Some operating systems, like OSX, come with Ruby already, but some do not.
-Depending on your operating system, you might need to run the following commands:
+Depending on your operating system, and what kind of packages you want to build, you might need to run the following commands:

 On OSX/macOS::

-    brew install gnu-tar
+    brew install gnu-tar squashfs

 On Red Hat systems (Fedora 22 or older, CentOS, etc)::